-The coordination of the state's traffic records systems is facilitated through the state's Traffic Records Coordinating Council (TRCC).
+The coordination of the state's traffic records systems is facilitated through the state's TRCC.
 The TRCC's membership includes all of the New York State agencies that house and maintain data systems related to highway safety.
-The Deputy Director of ITSMR serves as the Traffic Safety Information Systems (TSIS) Coordinator and is responsible for preparing New York's Traffic Records Strategic Plan and annual updates, organizing and facilitating meetings of the TRCC and ensuring New York's compliance with NHTSA requirements regarding state traffic records programs.
+A member of the ITSMR staff serves as the Traffic Safety Information Systems (TSIS) Coordinator and is responsible for preparing New York's Traffic Records Strategic Plan and annual updates, organizing and facilitating meetings of the TRCC and ensuring New York's compliance with NHTSA requirements regarding state traffic records programs.

-Under contract to GTSC, ITSMR also provides extensive services related to the traffic records systems housed at the NYS Department of Motor Vehicles (DMV).
-In addition to responding to requests for data and special analyses from GTSC, DMV and their customers, ITSMR is also responsible for the final cleanup of the state's crash file, the Accident Information System (AIS).
+Under contract to GTSC, ITSMR also provides extensive services related to the traffic records systems housed at the NYS DMV.
+In addition to responding to requests for data and special analyses from GTSC, DMV and their customers, ITSMR is also responsible for the final cleanup of the state's crash file, the AIS.